Verify Server Enrollment of a Server Certificate

 You can use this procedure to verify that your Network Policy Server (NPS) servers have enrolled a server certificate from the certification authority (CA).

 Membership in the Domain Admins group is the minimum required to complete these procedures.

 Verify Network Policy Server (NPS) enrollment of a server certificate

-Because NPS is used to authenticate and authorize network connection requests, it is important to ensure that the server certificate you have issued to NPS servers is valid when used in network policies.
+Because NPS is used to authenticate and authorize network connection requests, it is important to ensure that the server certificate you have issued to NPSs is valid when used in network policies.

-To verify that a server certificate is correctly configured and is enrolled to the NPS server, you must configure a test network policy and allow NPS to verify that NPS can use the certificate for authentication.
+To verify that a server certificate is correctly configured and is enrolled to the NPS, you must configure a test network policy and allow NPS to verify that NPS can use the certificate for authentication.

-To verify NPS server enrollment of a server certificate
+To verify NPS enrollment of a server certificate